CazadorCafe/BYU-Movie-Project/README.md

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).

+## Instruction
+I was able to implement a back end and a front end.
+Seeing how a lot of what I was working with was new I was unable to finish the entire project.
+If you run the front-end and then run the back-end and then stop running the front end the search works and it all works to get the information.
+The problem is if you refresh the browser then it stops working because it is closed.
+I wasn't able to get it to flow with the backend without doing this.
+Thanks for taking the time and for having me under consideration.
+I hope that I am able to show you more of what I am capable of and that I am a fast learner and I am willing to learn whatever is required.

 ## Special Directories

 You can create the following extra directories, some of which have special behaviors.
 Only `pages` is required; you can delete them if you don't want to use their functionality.